DomenicoDicosimo/David-McElwee-Eleventy/src/blog/blog-template.md

 motivated to improve the lives of people with developmental disabilities.
 I was intimidated by the groups impressive credentials thus mostly listened but in time began to understand the complexities of the field and liked it.
-I enjoyed research, developing training programs, espousing clinical sensibility, but most importantly never lost connection with those supported as that’s where the best learning occurs.
+I enjoyed research, developing training programs, and espousing clinical sensibility.
+But most importantly, never lost connection with those supported, as that’s where the best learning occurs.
 It seems a niche had found me, thus my accidental career.

-A few years later I was honored when asked to present and conduct a series of workshops with Dr. Todd Risley, in which we addressed deinstitutionalization, wrap around services, training, and the development of competent community settings for people with developmental disabilities.
+A few years later I was honored when asked to present and conduct a series of workshops with Dr. Todd Risley.
+During which we addressed deinstitutionalization, wrap around services, training, and the development of competent community settings for people with developmental disabilities.
 This experience opened a door to which I was compelled to step through.

-Thus, in 1996 I relocated the east coast joining an organization in which the mission was to set up community programs for people with developmental disabilities labelled ‘difficult to serve’ who were then in large institutions.
+Thus, in 1996 I relocated to the east coast joining an organization in which the mission was to set up community programs for people with developmental disabilities living in large institutions.
 I am proud to say we assisted with hundreds of transitions in the subsequent years.
 Cheers to the team.

 And as they say, ‘all good things come to an end’ whereupon I left the field in 2020, satisfied.
 During my career I have been fortunate to have had excellent mentors and